hedywings/objectbox/README.md

 <a name="Usage"></a>
 ## 3 Basic Usage

 **objectbox** exports its functionalities as a constructor.
-To use **objectbox**, just new an instance with `database` and `maxNum` from Objectbox class.
-The property `database` can be a database object or the path to the database, and the property `maxNum` indicates the maximum capacity of the box.
+To use **objectbox**, just new an instance with property `database` and `maxNum` from Objectbox class.
+The property `database` can be a datastore object or the path to the to the file where the data is persisted, and the property `maxNum` indicates the maximum capacity of the box.

-Instance of **objectbox** is denoted as `box` in this document, and each object stored in `box` is denoted as `obj` in this document.
+Instance of **objectbox** is denoted as `box` in this document, and each object stored in `box` is denoted as `object` in this document.

 Here is an quick example of how to create an box instance.